Meryl Streep can do no wrong in my peepers.

 I know once I answer a question, with a question.
 It’s over.
 The game’s up.
 No point in getting overwhelmed.

 So instead, I open Safari and find the answer to my most pressing question.
 I’m horrified.
 Blasphemy.
 Turns out, according to my search engine – Cate Blanchett is the new Meryl Streep.
 And there’s even some anti-Streep pages too.
 Say it isn’t so!
-But, she gets a standing ovation wherever she goes.
-Eating her breakfast deserves a Tony award.
+But, she gets a standing ovation wherever she goes?
 It’s Meryl.

 I’ll always love Meryl though.
 But according to my conclusive research, not as much as Meryl hearts her favourite actress Viola Davis.